sea-shantyyy/sea-shantyyy/README.md

 	⊰═══════════════════════════════════════════════════════════════════════════════════⊱
 	|    ⊱ Please interact with caution unless I know you personally!
 You don't have to walk on eggshells
 	| when you're talking to me, just be considerate and act like a normal person.
+	|     ⊱ Please ask to take inspo!
+I typically don't mind, but I don't want you to take inspiration
+	| from a gifted pony without permission of the gifter.
+However you MAY NOT explicitly copy skins or
+	| color pick.
 	|    ⊱ I may disconnect suddenly due to my internet, medical issues, etc. Don't take it personally!
 	|    ⊱ Please don't cover me unless you're a friend or cuddling!
 Feel free to C+H unless I have an
 	| active DNI.